tschuelia/Pandora/README.md

 # or, you can load a smartpca result using from_smartpca
 pca2 = from_smartpca("cool_analysis.evec")

-# setting pca1 as "ground truth", we match pca2 to pca1 and compute a comparison score
+# setting pca1 as "ground truth", we match pca2 to pca1 and compute a comparison score based on the cosine similarity
-# ATTENTION: THIS SCORE IS CURRENTLY ABSOLUTELY MEANINGLESS :(
 score = pca2.compare(pca1)

 # also, get a set of cluster metrics to compare the clustering of pca1 and pca2